sarthakkarora/Img-Generator-for-Google-Collab/README.md

-# AI Image Generation using Stable Diffusion (GOOGLE COLLAB)
+# AI Image Generation using Stable Diffusion (Google Collab)

 This repository contains a Google Colab script for generating images using AI-powered Stable Diffusion models.
 The script utilizes the `diffusers` library from Hugging Face along with PyTorch to create high-quality images from text prompts.